embatbr/speedy-gonzales/README.md

 }
 ```

 As the name says, the field **options** is optional.
 The field **s3** in the example is needed only when interacting with S3.
 The field **steps** is a list of lists.
 Each of the internal lists has as first element a function name, with the arguments following.
-A unitary internal list represents a functions without arguments (e.g., collect).
+A unitary internal list represents a function without arguments (e.g., collect).
 All functions are preoviously written, making the job completely parameterized.
+This allows the client to execute a Spark job using the functions provided by the server, without sending any code (and avoiding security issues and incompatibilities).

 ##### Response